DFE-Digital/teacher-services-cloud/README.md

 - Create the new config entry in the Makefile
 - Create low-level terraform resources: `make <config> validate-azure-resources` and `make <config> deploy-azure-resources`
 - Request the Cloud Engineering Team to assign role "Network Contributor" to the new managed identity on the new resource group
+- Create the admin AD group following the [AD groups documentation](https://educationgovuk.sharepoint.com/sites/teacher-services-infrastructure/SitePages/AKS%20AD%20groups.aspx)
+- Use the group object id in the admin_group_id variable
+- Use PIM for groups to activate membership of the admin group
+- Run: `make <environment> terraform-apply`
+- Configure a domain pointing at the new ingress IP following [Cluster DNS zone configuration](#cluster-dns-zone-configuration).
+- Create or update the user AD groups as per the [AD groups documentation](https://educationgovuk.sharepoint.com/sites/teacher-services-infrastructure/SitePages/AKS%20AD%20groups.aspx)

 ### kubectl
 - Follow the [kubectl documentation](https://kubernetes.io/docs/tasks/tools/#kubectl) to install it